Paparoa National Park: Karst

-Rivers flowing from the Paparoa Ranges pass through the limestone syncline, creating subterranean waterways and extensive cave systems that are one of the features of the park.
+Rivers flowing from the Paparoa Ranges pass through the limestone syncline, creating subterranean waterways and extensive cave systems, which are among the park's features.
 The main rivers are the Fox, Pororari and Punakaiki.
 Another of the rivers is Cave Creek, site of the 1995 Cave Creek disaster.
-Cave Creek is fed by a complex cave system.
+A complex cave system feeds Cave Creek.

 Upstream of the Xanadu and Taurus Major sinkholes, on Bullock Creek (the most northerly on the west coast, others being near Ross and Fox Glacier), a polje of up to about 1 km square and 1 m deep can form after heavy rain.
 Bush felling and drainage took place in the polje from the 1870s, but the wetland ecology has been undergoing restoration since 1986.
 The other large polje in this country is at Lake Disappear in Waikato.

-The river gorges, confined by high, forest-crowned limestone cliffs, provide a means of access to the park's karst interior.
-However, in many of the tributaries the gorges are narrow, steep and include waterfalls.
+The river gorges, confined by high, forest-crowned limestone cliffs, provide access to the park's karst interior.
+However, in many tributaries, the gorges are narrow and steep, with waterfalls.
 Dry, mossy streambeds, karren, sinkholes (or dolines), blind valleys and basins where water emerges from caves or vanishes into sinks are all indicators of the complex subterranean system beneath.
-Intricate systems of shafts, passages and caverns have been slowly formed by the continual effects of water through the soluble limestone.
-The forest ensures that this process continues by supplying decaying vegetation to add to the acidity in the flowing water.
+Intricate systems of shafts, passages, and caverns have been slowly formed by the continual effects of water through the soluble limestone.
+The forest ensures this process continues by supplying decaying vegetation that adds to the acidity of the flowing water.
 The largest single feature in the karst region is the Barrytown syncline.
-Limestone is exposed on both flanks of the syncline with more recent gravels and mudstones occupying the low-lying area in between.
+Limestone is exposed on both flanks of the syncline, with more recent gravels and mudstones occupying the low-lying area in between.
 These more easily erodible rocks overlie interstratal karst.
-The majority of known cave systems are in the western side of the limestone syncline where underground drainage patterns are concentrated mainly along horizontal lines of weakness in the bedding planes.
+The majority of known cave systems are on the western side of the limestone syncline, where underground drainage patterns are concentrated along horizontal lines of weakness in the bedding planes.

 Coastal region

 The Paparoa coastline is characterised by high cliffs cut away by waves from the Tasman Sea, with indented coves and sandy beaches.
 There are small islands offshore and rock pillars.
 These terraces were once islands, which became part of the mainland when New Zealand was uplifted quite recently in its geological history.
-The most well known feature of the coastal region is the Pancake Rocks and Blowholes at Dolomite Point, near Punakaiki, where evenly layered stacks of platey limestone have been eroded in places to form surge pools and blowholes.
+The most well-known feature of the coastal region is the Pancake Rocks and Blowholes at Dolomite Point, near Punakaiki, where evenly layered stacks of platey limestone have been eroded in places to form surge pools and blowholes.